601 Vallejo St, San Francisco, CA 94133, USA

 A Cappuccino with KerouacCaffe Trieste, in the heart of North Beach just off Columbus, is an authentic San Francisco experience where little has changed since Kerouac's day.
 The North Beach location, which opened in 1956, is a great place to sit down, enjoy a coffee, and think on the finer things in life among the locals, many of whom have been coming to this little institution for decades.

+Papa Gianni is known for the best espresso outside of Europe as well as the longest-running show in San Francisco.
 "The Caffe Trieste Saturday Concert has evolved from a small, family show with guitar and mandolin ensemble into an Italian-flavored version of the Lawrence Welk show (one of the Giotta Family's favorite television indulgences from the 1950's through the 1970's)," reads the Caffe Trieste website.
 "Many new singers have joined the Trieste Musical Family in the last few years.
 Wonderful local singers such as Bruce Winslow, Steve Randolph, Irving Mok and Alfredo Tollis bring new facets of jazz, show tunes, ballads, and vaudeville, as well as songs by Piaf, Weill, and Dean Martin to the Trieste repertoire."